 “Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”

-So now we hear you think: “But, what’s the point of veganism?”.
+So now we can hear you think: “But, what’s the point of veganism?”.
 And for that reason we dive into the 3 most important reasons down below.

 Billions of animals are tortured and killed each year.
 By refusing to pay for animal products the demand goes down, resulting in less animals being bred into existence and therefore being tortured and killed.